replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/03-troubleshoot-1/assignment.md

 id: sgroektituzf
 type: challenge
 title: Correcting the broken application
-teaser: A Pod is crashing...
+teaser: Where are my pods?
 notes:
 - type: text
   contents: Time to fix the problem...